LuggageHero is a platform that allows local businesses and hotels to offer temporary luggage storage by utilizing spare space in their venue.

-Jannik Lawaetz had the original idea for LuggageHero in 2016 after dragging around his own luggage too many times.
-He created a peer-to-peer economy-sharing concept that is easy to use, trustworthy, and where customers pay only for the hours their luggage is stored.
-He started in his hometown of Copenhagen.
+Jannik Lawaetz had the original idea for LuggageHero in 2016 after dragging around his luggage too many times.
+He created a peer-to-peer economy-sharing concept that is easy to use and trustworthy, and where customers pay only for hours, their luggage is stored.
+He started in his hometown of Copenhagen, Denmark.

 Kristian Loekkegaard reached out to Jannik after reading a newspaper article about Jannik’s idea and early traction in Copenhagen.
 Initially, he was interested in becoming an investor, but he ended up joining Jannik to head up the technology side of the business.
 Together they founded LuggageHero as it is today and expanded the service to London and New York City in 2017.
 In 2019, LuggageHero raised $2.25 million in funding and grew to more than 40 major cities in Europe and North America.

 Since 2019 the company has grown into 150 cities and is now found in 40 countries worldwide.

 Our vision is for LuggageHero to make storage available at every point of interest worldwide.

 Chief Technology Officer and Co-Founder

 LuggageHero in de pers

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."